alsm6169/docker-learn/docker004/Readme.md

 `$ docker-compose exec mysql bash`

-**Long docker commands to start server no longer needs to be typed and are stored in a yaml file with the ability to have comments**
+**Long docker commands to start server no longer needs to be typed and are stored in a yaml file with the ability to have comments along with many other features**

 ## basic sql commands
 [reference link](https://devhints.io/mysql)